 The student must be highly motivated and interested towards the study of a rather difficult discipline, but an extremely challenging one, which, on the one hand, lies at the crossroads between civil procedure law, private law and commercial law (therefore, the student must be acquainted with the basic principles of these subject matters); on the other hand, it is a very frequently applied discipline, also in cases of significant importance (as shown, for example, by the Ilva and Alitalia cases); and finally, it is essential for anyone wishing to take on the path of legal professions.

-A. Nigro, D. Vattermoli, Diritto della crisi delle imprese - Le procedure concorsuali, Bologna, Il Mulino, 4^ ed., 2017 (or a further edition, if published in the meantime).
+A. Nigro, D. Vattermoli, Diritto della crisi delle imprese - Le procedure concorsuali, Bologna, Il Mulino, 4th ed., 2017 (not the 5th edition, though already released).
 For students taking the 6-CFUs exam, the course program comprises Chapters from I to XVI (included) only.
 For students taking the 9-CFUs exam, the program comprises Chapters from I to XVII (included) and, by way of brief references only, Chapters from XVIII to XXIV.

 Assessment methods and Criteria

 The final evaluation forms the object of an oral exam and is expressed in thirtieths, eventually cum laude.
 During the course an intermediate written exam will take place, for students attending the lectures only.
 The written exam is related to the topics dealt with during the lectures, and is structured in the form of a questionnaire containing open questions.
 Evaluation criteria for the exams take into consideration content accuracy, clarity of reasoning, critical analysis and rethinking skills